ysyk2021/the-productive-nonfiction-writer-techniques-for-writing-faster-and-better-books/src/chapter-2-2.md

-Chapter 2: Setting Writing Goals: Techniques for Setting Achievable Writing Goals
+Techniques for Setting Achievable Writing Goals
 =================================================================================

 Setting achievable writing goals is an essential aspect of becoming a productive nonfiction writer.
 In this chapter, we will explore techniques for setting achievable writing goals.